xxorde/pgglaskugel/README.md

 Orchestration will maybe integrated later.

 ### WAL Archiving
-If WAL Archiving should be used PostgreSQL's `archive_command` is set to `pgGlaskugel archive %p` so that PostgreSQL calls pgGlaskugel for every ready WAL file.
+If WAL Archiving should be used, PostgreSQL's `archive_command` is set to `pgGlaskugel archive %p` so that PostgreSQL calls it for every ready WAL file.
-Because WAL is pushed by PostgreSQL access to the WAL storage from database server is necessary.
+Because WAL is pushed by PostgreSQL, access to the WAL storage from database server is necessary.

-If pgGlaskugel should not be installed the WAL segments can be compressed and transferred by other methods.
+If pgGlaskugel should not be installed, the WAL segments can be compressed and transferred by other methods.

 # Usage